nonsoo24/books/README.md

 # books

 This is a Frontend Developer Challenge for Leonteq.
-In this challenge Iwrite a front-end application to do the following:
+In this challenge I was to write a front-end application to do the following:

 - User should see a list of books from the API, showing: 'title', 'description' and 'publish date'
 - User should be able to filter by 'title' and/or 'publish date'